These are the shares UK investors were buying last week | Fool UK

+Now that we’ve touched on the performance of the two major UK share indexes, let’s take a look at the shares UK investors bought last week.

-According to Hargreaves Lansdown, these were the most-bought shares among its UK clients last week, in terms of the number of deals:
+Here are the 10 most popular shares bought by Hargreaves Lansdown clients last week, in terms of the number of deals placed.

 |Sector